MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/plan-cloud-management-gateway.md

 #### Current limitations for a CMG with a virtual machine scale set

 - If you require more than one CMG instance, they all have to use the same deployment method.
-- The supported number of concurrent client connections is 2,000.
+- The supported number of concurrent client connections is 2,000 per VM instance.
 For more information, see [Performance and scale](#performance-and-scale).
 - It's only supported with a standalone primary site.
 - It doesn't support Azure US Government Cloud environments.
-- Users will experience a delay of several seconds for actions in Software Center.
+- Users may experience a delay of up to three seconds for actions in Software Center.

 ### Hierarchy design